 Delegate file 2019

-Full Delegate File 2019 in pdf will be available later.
+Full Delegate File 2019 in pdf can be downloaded by pressing this link.

-Below you can find the elements of the file.
+Below and in the menu on the left you can find the elements of the file.

 Welcome to the ISCA General Assembly 2019 in Budapest